Don't Cry, Nanking

-Don't Cry, Nanking, also known as Nanjing 1937 (南京１９３７ (Nánjīng yī jiǔ sān qī)), is a 1995 Chinese film about the 1937 Nanjing Massacre committed by the Imperial Japanese Army in the former capital city Nanjing, China.
+Don't Cry, Nanking, also known as Nanjing 1937 (南京１９３７ (Nánjīng yī jiǔ sān qī)), is a 1995 Chinese war film about the 1937 Nanjing Massacre committed by the Imperial Japanese Army in the former capital city Nanjing, China.

 Plot

 Set in late December 1937, the story focuses on a family, a Chinese doctor, Cheng Xian, and his pregnant Japanese wife and their two children, Haruko/Chunzi and Xiao Ling who escaped the Battle of Shanghai hoping to seek refuge in the capital where the doctor was born.
 Being Japanese, the wife, Nakayama Rieko must hide her origins to the Chinese citizens, but soon upon their arrival, the city is invaded by the Imperial Japanese Army.
 Cheng Xian asked his relative Li Gen-fa to find shelter for his family but Gen-fa warned that his wife's nationality would bring troubles for them.
 Cheng Xian also meet a local teacher, Lin Shuqin and ask her to teach his young son.

 In the desperate battle outside the city, the local garrison attempted to halt the Japanese advance.
 A soldier named Deng Tianyuan, Lin Shuqin love interest, deliver a message to the local division commander, however he was cut short by an injured officers which tells them the battle has lost, and the division commander tell his subordinate to lead his men and continue to fight to death before committing suicide.
 In the meantime, a Chinese general, Tang asking German diplomat about the military equipment that was purchased and supposed to be delivered to them however the German diplomat replied that the Führer has ordered to halt further shipment to China.
 Lin Shuqin tries to convince the grandfather of one of her students Xiao Zhenzhen, who is also an elderly scholar from Qing era, to flees the city but he refuses, stressing out that the city was the important capital of China for centuries and dismissed the Japanese military as a nothing more than mere pirates.
 Soon the city has fallen to the Japanese military, and the Chinese garrison surrendered, of which the surrendered soldiers were later massacred en masse.
-The Japanese military now begins their reign of terror and death upon the ruined city and it's inhabitants.
+The Japanese military now begins their reign of terror and death upon the ruined city and its inhabitants.
 Li Gen-fa was later killed by the Japanese army for refusing to cooperate with the Japanese, while the elderly scholar was killed by Japanese soldiers during a looting while his butler were killed by a pair of Japanese officers as part of "contest to kill hundreds using swords".